DocsHound/docshound/backend/README.md

 To completely reset the DB, simply stop the Supabase docker containers (`docker stop supabase-*`) and remove the DB image `docker container rm supabase-db`.

 Then run `yarn prisma migrate dev` to re-sync the DB.

+### Cannot find module `@generated/type-graphql`

+Whenever we modify our node modules (e.g., `yarn add/remove`), this will clear out the types under `node_modules/@generated/type-graphql`.
+The fix is to run `yarn build` to regenerate the Prisma types then restart the server.